luo63211/luo63211.github.io/_posts/2020-04-22-how-to-install-whatatheme.md

 The contact section will also include 10 different social media buttons for your audience to follow.<br>
 `Facebook`, `Twitter`, `Instagram`, `LinkedIn`, `GitHub`, `YouTube`, `Reddit`, `Behance`, `Dribbble` & `Spotify`.

-### Blog -
+### game -
-The blog includes a horizontal card list where the latest articles are fetched from the _posts folder automatically in top-down format.
+The game includes a horizontal card list where the latest articles are fetched from the _posts folder automatically in top-down format.
 It also includes an instant search box which matches your query from the title, description & content of your post and shows the result as soon as you type.<br>
-The blog card includes
+The game card includes
 * Post Title
 * 300 words from the content of the post
 * The publish date